splunk/public-o11y-docs/rum/rum-use-case-library/identify-span-problems.rst

 Summary
 =================================

-This use case walked through the definitions of error types in Splunk RUM for Browser.
+This scenario walked through the definitions of error types in Splunk RUM for Browser.
 To learn more about how you can optimize your experience with Splunk Observability Cloud, see:

 .. list-table::
    :header-rows: 1